+MicroShield 360 The MicroShield product technology is based on specialized bonding agents and suspension agents.
+The system works by mechanically puncturing a pathogen and applying a positive charge which, in turn, disrupts the pathogen's ability to function.
+As this coating does not use poison to infect and kill, antimicrobial resistances cannot be formed against the coating.
+MicroShield 360 is advertised as being colourless, odourless, non-toxic and hypoallergenic.
+This truly innovative development could be of great benefit, potentially, not just to the airline business but to all modes of transportation.
 There is another exciting approach to providing biostatic protection.
-MicroShield 360 is advertised as a unique coating system; 100% preventive.
+MicroShield 360 is advertised as a unique coating system.
 For an entire year, with one coating, it can prevent pathogens from living on the treated areas, including surfaces used for direct food contact.
-It's the first-ever product in this category to be registered by the US Environmental Protection Agency (EPA) and approved by the US Food and Drug Administration (FDA).
-MicroShield 360 can be electrostatically sprayed on all surfaces, with 360-degree coverage, to kill 99.9% of pathogens, 24/7, 365 days of the year.
-Named pathogens include: bacteria, viruses, mould, mildew, fungi and tobacco smoke.
+It's the firstever product in this category to be registered by the US Environmental Protection Agency (EPA) and approved by the US Food and Drug Administration (FDA).
+MicroShield 360 can be electrostatically sprayed on all surfaces, with 360-degree coverage, to kill 99.9 per cent of pathogens, 24/7, 365 days of the year.
+Those pathogens include: bacteria, viruses, mould, mildew and fungi.
+Additionally, the coating resists the effects of tobacco smoke on exposed surfaces.